QuantEcon/lecture-source-py/source/rst/orth_proj.rst

     = \alpha_i

-Combining this result with :eq:`pob` verifies the claim
+Combining this result with :eq:`pob` verifies the claim.